 Local people are hired as rotating attendants for the hatcheries.
 The hatchery attendants learn about the biology of sea turtles and how to care for them.
-They bury each net in a secured location on the beach, and regulate its temperature to ensure that it has the right conditions to hatch.
+They bury each nest in a secured location on the beach, and regulate temperatures to ensure the right conditions.

 The sea turtle conservation program is not just about sea turtles but about a better livelihood for local community members.
 By selling turtle eggs to a hatchery, tortugueros (people who historically sold turtle eggs on the black market) can now make an honest income while protecting sea turtles.
 Our local partners are also working with these men and women to help them find other sources of income to support their families, including sustainable agriculture, ecotourism and sustainable fishing cooperatives.